pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
 I asked our lawyers if it was legal, and they said it wasn't clear.
 It's a gray area.

+The client isn't clear on their requirements which puts the whole project into a gray area.

 </p>
 </details>